-Priority Pass members are entitled to $28 worth of food & drinks per person.
+When it was part of the network, Priority Pass members received $28 worth of food & drinks per person.

-In order to be eligible you need to have a same day day confirmed boarding pass, though there’s no explicit requirement that it needs to be an outbound boarding pass (so in theory you could visit on arrival).
+In order to be eligible you needed to have a same day day confirmed boarding pass, though there was no explicit requirement that it needed to be an outbound boarding pass (so in theory you could visit on arrival).

-The Priority Pass member will be responsible for any overage beyond the $28 credit, and that credit can’t be applied towards gratuity (and personally I think it’s appropriate to tip, as a Priority Pass membership is just a form of payment here).
+The Priority Pass member was responsible for any overage beyond the $28 credit, and that credit couldn’t be applied towards gratuity.

 It’s anyone’s guess why Floret by Cafe Flora left Priority Pass.
 There are a few potential reasons I could see: